Freezie: History

 The first brand to introduce the concept of freezies to the United States was Pop-Ice, which was acquired by Jel Sert in 1963.
 Six years later in 1969, Jel Sert launched its own brand of freezies called Fla-Vor-Ice, which quickly gained popularity and became the company's best-selling brand.
 Otter Pops was founded in the 1970s and grew to dominate the West Coast freezie market.
 In 1996, the company was acquired by Jel Sert, making Jel Sert the largest supplier of freezies in the United States.

 In Canada, freezies have been made by Kisko under the Mr. Freeze brand since 1977 when the company started producing them in the Toronto region after the business was relocated from Kingston, Jamaica.
 In the UK and Ireland, an unrelated brand called Mr. Freeze has been sold since 1966.

 Brands

 The freezies market is composed of many prominent regional brands with no brands having a large global reach.
 In the United States, prominent brands of freezies include Fla-Vor-Ice, Otter Pops, Pop-Ice, all three of which are made by Jel Sert.
-Other prominent brands include Mr. Freeze, produced by Kisko, in Canada, the unrelated Mr. Freeze produced by Calypso Soft Drinks Ltd in the British Isles, Zooper Dooper in Australia, Bon Ice in Mexico, Calippo in the British Isles and Australasia and Polaretti in Italy.
+Other prominent brands include Mr. Freeze, produced by Kisko, in Canada, the unrelated Mr. Freeze produced by Calypso Soft Drinks Ltd in the British Isles, Zooper Dooper in Australia, Bon Ice in Mexico, Calippo in Europe and Australasia and Polaretti in Italy.